slowproj/slowdash/docs/ControlsScript.md

 - connecting external concurrent systems and/or measurement hardware
 - histograms, graphs, etc.
-- storing raw values, time-series and histograms/graphs to database in a way that SlowDash can easily handle.
+- storing raw values, time-series, and histograms/graphs to the database in a way that SlowDash can easily handle.

 The SlowPy library is included in the SlowDash package, under `slowdash/lib/slowpy`.
-By running `source slowdash/bin/slowdash-bashrc`, as instructed in the Installation section, this path will be included in the environmental variable `PYTHONPAH`, so that users can use the library without modifying users system.
+By running `source slowdash/bin/slowdash-bashrc`, as instructed in the Installation section, this path will be included in the environmental variable `PYTHONPATH`, so that users can use the library without modifying their system.
 It is also possible to install the library in a usual way: you can do `pip install slowdas/lib/slowpy` to install SlowPy into your Python environment.
-You might want to combine this with `venv` not to mess up your Python.
+You might want to combine this with `venv` to avoid messing up your Python environment.

 ## Controls
-SlowPy provides an unified interface to connect external software systems and hardware devices; everything will be mapped into a single "ControlTree" where each node has `set()` and `get()`.
-The tree represents logical structure of the system, for example, a SCPI command of `MEAS:V` to a voltmeter connected to an ethernet would be addressed like `ControlSystem.ethernet(host, port).scpi().command('MEAS:V')`, and `set(value)` to this node will send a SCPI command of `MEAS:V?` to the voltmeter.
+SlowPy provides a unified interface to connect external software systems and hardware devices; everything will be mapped into a single "ControlTree" where each node has `set()` and `get()`.
+The tree represents the logical structure of the system.
+For example, a SCPI command of `MEAS:V` to a voltmeter connected to an Ethernet would be addressed like `ControlSystem.ethernet(host, port).scpi().command('MEAS:V')`, and `set(value)` to this node will send a SCPI command of `MEAS:V?` to the voltmeter.
 The `get()` method makes a read access and returns a value.

 Plugin modules can dynamically add branches to the control tree.
-For example, Redis plugin adds the `redis()` node and a number of sub-branches for functions that Redis provides, such as hash, json and time-series.
+For example, the Redis plugin adds the `redis()` node and several sub-branches for functions provided by Redis, such as hash, JSON, and time-series.
 Plugins are loaded to a node, not (necessarily) to the root ControlSystem; for example, a plugin that uses ethernet is loaded to an ethernet node, creating a sub-branch under the ethernet node, and the plugin can make use of the function provided by the ethernet node such as `send()` (which is `set()` of the node) and `receive()` (which is `get()`).

 ### Example
 Here is an example of using SlowPy Controls.
-In this example, we use a power supply device that accepts the SCPI commands through ethernet.
+In this example, we use a power supply device that accepts the SCPI commands through Ethernet.

 ```python
 from slowpy.control import ControlSystem